CompStat Reports | SFPD Incidents data.sfgov.org | CrimeMapping | UCR Report | Traffic Stats

 CompStat Policing in San Francisco

-A vital component of the CompStat philosophy is its emphasis on holding police leadership directly accountable for combating the crime in their assigned area.
+A vital component of the COMPSTAT philosophy is its emphasis on holding police leadership directly accountable for combating the crime in their assigned area.
 The SFPD holds monthly meetings with the Captains of the District Stations, which are open to the public.
-The discussion centers on trends, issues, and concerns that have arose in their jurisdictions, as well as what strategies, or “best practices,” have been working.
+The discussion centers on trends, issues, and concerns that have arisen in their jurisdictions, as well as what strategies, or “best practices,” have been working.
 The Captains are given the authority to deploy resources where they are needed most in an effort to achieve results toward our mission – to be the safest major city in America.

 The elements of CompStat consist of four distinct principles:

 Accurate and timely intelligence and/or information are absolutely essential in effectively responding to any problem or crisis.
 Since today's policing techniques nearly always consist of vast amounts of information, it is necessary to provide a vehicle where essential information can easily and effectively be shared with all levels of the organization.
 Often times, detectives have information on suspects or crime trends and patterns, but the actual field patrol officers who may be in contact with potential suspects have no idea of what information detective personnel possess or need to clear a case.
 Just as important, this principle also provides for an early warning system to identify emerging crime trends and patterns.